rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 | Resilience | Orchestrator is a potential single point of failure | Services are more resilient, but debugging is harder  |

 ---
 ## 27. Default method vs static method
 In interfaces, default methods provide default implementations, allowing classes implementing the interface to optionally override them, while static methods provide utility functions directly on the interface itself and cannot be overridden.

-[1, 2, 3]
-Default Methods: [4, 5]
+**Default Methods:**

-• Provide a concrete implementation for a method within the interface.
-[4, 5]
+- Provide a concrete implementation for a method within the interface.
-• Can be overridden by implementing classes, allowing them to provide their own specialized implementations.
-[1, 6]
+- Can be overridden by implementing classes, allowing them to provide their own specialized implementations.
-• Enable interface evolution without breaking backward compatibility; new default methods can be added without requiring implementing classes to change their code.
-[1, 2, 3]
+- Enable interface evolution without breaking backward compatibility; new default methods can be added without requiring implementing classes to change their code.
-• Used to provide default implementations for common functionality, which can be inherited by implementing classes.
-[7, 8]
+- Used to provide default implementations for common functionality, which can be inherited by implementing classes.

-Static Methods: [4, 5]
+**Static Methods:**

-• Are declared with the static keyword and belong to the interface itself.
-[4, 5]
+- Are declared with the static keyword and belong to the interface itself.
-• Cannot be overridden by implementing classes.
-[8, 9]
+- Cannot be overridden by implementing classes.
-• Typically used for utility functions or helper methods related to the interface, without requiring an instance of the implementing class.
-[8, 10]
+- Typically used for utility functions or helper methods related to the interface, without requiring an instance of the implementing class.
-• Can be accessed directly through the interface name, e.g., InterfaceName.staticMethod().
-[4, 9]
+- Can be accessed directly through the interface name, e.g., InterfaceName.staticMethod().
-• Provide security by preventing implementation classes from overriding them.
-[8]
+- Provide security by preventing implementation classes from overriding them.

 ---
 ## 28.